prajvalpatidar/assingment/README.md

 Answer: HTML5 has some old and new formatting tags as given below:

 Marked text: Represents highlighted text for Reference purposes.
 We can use <marks> tags for text highlight.
-Deleted text: Specifies the deleted block of text.
-We can use <del> tags to implement a deleted text.
-Emphasized text: Defines the emphasized text.
-We can use <em> tags to implement an emphasized text.
-Inserted text: Inserts a block of text into a document.
-We can use <ins> tags to implement an inserted text.
-Small text: Display inserted text in a small size.
-We can use <small> tags to implement a small text.
-Superscript text: This is a superscripted text.
-We can use <sup> tags to implement a superscript text.
-Subscript text: This is a subscripted text.
-We can use <sub> tags to implement a superscript text.

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Q #14) Why do we use HTML5?